howard8888/MBLS-3.0/readme.md

 **intermediary version 3 note -- February 2019** -- PyTorch being used to simulate the subsymbolic HLNs in the what we are now calling the "MBCA" -- Meaningful-Based Cognitive Architecture.
 PyTorch to be swapped out by actual simulation of HLNs.

+## Version 4 -- Nano, Micro, Mini and full MBCA Versions -- Spring 2019 ##
+Due to greater levels of complexity, despite best efforts to follow best programming practices and the 'Human Oriented Programming' the project espouses, a new version of the project has been started.
+It is not sufficient to simply get the code working and participate in a simulation of finding a lost hiker in the forest, but the code must be understandable enough to demonstrate principles of the MBCA and to be continously modifiable in this regard.

+In Version 4 the project is split into a hierarchy of differing details.

+**version 4 -- Nano** - Spring 2019 - Implements fundamental principles of the MBCA with less than 1000 lines of code in a very transparent and understandable fashion.
+Short cuts are taken to accomplish this goal, eg, a Standard Library fuzzy pattern matching module is used rather than PyTorch in the higher levels of the project.
+All the principles of the MBCA can nonetheless be demonstrated in this version.

+**version 4 -- Micro** - Summer  2019 - Less than 10,000 lines of code.
+Off the shelf neural networks used for the subymbolic portions of the architecture, at present PyTorch is being used in Version 3.

+**version 4 -- Mini** - Fall  2019 - PyTorch swapped out for custom HLN subsymbolic library.

+**version 4 -- Full MBCA** - Start by end 2019 building upon Version 4 Mini MBCA code.

 ## Key concepts to demonstrate in MBLS-3: ##